oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 Older/first indices & metrics based on **information theory** and **fractal geometry**^["seminal paper “Indices of landscape pattern”, which developed three new metrics based on information theory and fractal geometry"]
 Then refined into measures of **fragmentation, aggregation** and **connectivity** and specific measures for **interspersion**^[<u>Interpersion </u>: degree of intermixing between plants of different species], **juxtaposition** and **patch cohesion**^["refined the existing suite of metrics to better capture heterogeneity through new measures of fragmentation [41], aggregation [42], and connectivity" "as well as specific measures for interspersion and juxtaposition [44], and patch cohesion"]
 Also issues of redundancy/correlation of metrics ?^[The growing number of available indices created new challenges for landscape ecologists in the form of correlation and redundancy.]
+Limits of classical landscape approach : reliability issues of remote sensing for land-cover assessment^["researchers began recognizing that the data used to compute landscape metrics (e.g., land cover maps derived from remotely sensed imagery) were not always accurate."]
+Limits of metrics due to data quality, scale, etc...^["Perhaps most importantly though, these discussions sparked broader recognition that landscape metric behavior can change according to data quality, classification error, and scale, including both grain and study area extent."]=> gradient (continuous) would less be affected by scale changes ? *hold the thought*
+Can we link landscape metrics to ecological processes ?^["linking landscape metrics with ecological processes was outlined as a key research priority for landscape ecologists nearly 15 years ago [10] and remains an essential focus of current and future research"] not my aim but interesting thought for the discussion / EdlA
+==[skipped the"limitations of conv landsc metrics, **A CHECK PLUS TARD**]==

+- ["] Frazier AE, Kedron P (2017) ==Landscape Metrics: Past Progress and Future Directions==.
+Curr Landscape Ecol Rep 2:63–72. [{https://doi.org/10.1007/s40823-017-0026-0](https://doi.org/10.1007/s40823-017-0026-0)